klswcz/CoffeeDropAPIChallenge/README.md

 **Your application should be running on http://localhost:80/**

 ## How to run unit tests?
-To run unit tests access container CLI
+To run unit tests access Docker CLI
 `docker-compose exec workspace bash`

-When you're inside container run `php artisan test` and `exit` to quit the container.
+Use `php artisan test` to run all tests